Certified Criminal Justice Addictions Professional (CCJP)

 Minimum high school diploma or jurisdictional equivalent.

-300 hours of education of which 200 hours are specific to the ADC Job Analysis and 100 are specific to the CCJP domains.
+300 hours of education of which 200 hours are specific to the ADC Domains and 100 are specific to the CCJP Domains.

 6 hours must be specific to counselor ethics and responsibilities.